What Really Happens After Marie Kondo Teaches You to Tidy Up?

-“The decluttering process is daunting, and I felt myself getting anxious through it, but then you finish the first step and put your clothes away, and suddenly you’re like, okay, I did that,” explains Friend.
-“Then you tackle the second step, and the next.
-Miscellaneous [the final step], was the most daunting for us, and, oddly enough, as I was going through it, I thought, We got this.
+“The decluttering process is daunting, and I felt myself getting anxious through it, but then you finish the first step and put your clothes away and suddenly you’re like: Okay, I did that!” explains Friend.
+“Then you tackle the second step and the next.
+Miscellaneous, [the final step], was the most daunting for us, and, oddly enough, as I was going through it, I thought, We got this.
 We already proved to ourselves in the first three steps that we could do this.”

-“It’s important taking your time and doing it bit by bit and it’s more important to really focus on the task rather than doing things bit by bit,” she says.
-“That’s a huge reason we keep it up now.
-If someone wants to take on her method, I’d suggest that they are ready to confront it head-on in those steps right off the bat.
+And it can’t just be done over the course of a weekend.
+In fact, Friend says that the longer process—tackling one step per week—helped it feel more manageable.
+“That’s a huge reason we keep it up now,” she says.“If someone wants to take on Kondo’s method, I’d suggest that they confront it head-on in those steps right off the bat.
 It sounds like a lot, but once you do it, that’s how you maintain it.”

+Others who have embraced Kondo’s teachings have also adopted a longer timeline for their tidying.
+For Alina Wall and Tina Neufeld, who have been running their own 90-Day KonMari Challenge since they first read Kondo’s book in 2017, the same strategy holds true.
 “In an effort to keep ourselves accountable, we decided to launch a 90-day challenge to finally tackle all the areas of our lives that have accumulated clutter,” Wall says.
-“By being somewhat realistic, as we juggle careers, babies, and before-and-after school routines, we didn’t want to attempt this challenge with a quick fix approach and set ourselves up for failure.
-A consistent, category by category, week by week, meticulous declutter approach worked and left our homes transformed.”
+“By being somewhat realistic as we juggle careers, babies, and before-and-after school routines, we didn’t want to attempt this challenge with a quick-fix approach and set ourselves up for failure.
+A consistent, category-by-category, week-by-week, meticulous declutter approach worked, and it left our homes transformed.”

+Still, the greatest change that comes from Kondo’s teachings doesn’t seem to deal with clutter alone.
+For Friend, Wall, and Neufeld, the philosophy, at surface level, is about tidying a home—but it ends up accomplishing an even bigger-picture goal.
 “It’s not just about your home.
-I didn’t realize how much what I felt about my home was really hindering me in other areas of my life,” explains Friend.
-Once we organized, this cloud cleared.
-I had this boost of productivity and I felt so good about the house that I was able to do what I cared about.”
+I didn’t realize how much what I felt about my home was really hindering me in other areas of my life,” explains Friend.“Once we organized, this cloud cleared.
+I had this boost of productivity, and I felt so good about the house.”